Back to: Australia's welfare snapshots

 student attendance rate: Number of actual full-time equivalent student days attended by full-time students as a percentage of the total number of possible student attendance days attended over the period.

 student payments: Range of Centrelink payments available to support people who are studying or undertaking an apprenticeship.
-In this report it is focused on means-tested income support payments, including Youth Allowance (student or Australian Apprentices), ABSTUDY (Living Allowance) and Austudy (for those aged 25 and over).
+On this page it is focused on means-tested income support payments, including Youth Allowance (student or Australian Apprentices), ABSTUDY (Living Allowance) and Austudy (for those aged 25 and over).

 substantiation of notification (child protection): Child protection notification made to relevant authorities between 1 July and 30 June that was investigated (with the investigation finalised by 31 August), and where it was concluded there was reasonable cause to believe the child had been, was being, or was likely to be, abused, neglected or otherwise harmed.
 Substantiation does not necessarily require sufficient evidence for a successful prosecution, and does not imply that treatment or case management was provided.
 Substantiations may also include cases where there is no suitable caregiver, such as children who have been abandoned, or whose parents are deceased.